Anmol-G-K/Anmol-G-K/README.md

 ### Beyond Academics 🌟
 Outside of academics, I find immense joy in **photography**.
 Through my lens, I capture moments that speak volumes—each image telling its own unique story.

 > Photography isn't just a hobby; it's my way of expressing creativity and connecting with the world around me.
+As they say i can freeze time 📸
 </h5>

 ---